Workshops

 Laboratory Animal Biomethodology Workshops

-The practical training has been subdivided into modules to tailor the training to each individual’s needs.
+The practical training is divided into modules to meet individual needs.

 All individuals working with laboratory rodents must complete this module.